ingzkp/kotlinx-serialization-bfl/SERIALIZATION_FORMAT.md

 BigDecimals are used to serialize `Float`, `Double` and `BigDecimal` types.

-The encoded representation of a BigDecimal is a byte stream with the following element in the following order:
+The encoded representation of a BigDecimal is a byte stream with the next elements in the following order:

 - Byte: sign, -1, 0, or 1
 - ByteArray for integer part, fixed size